api3dao/oev-docs/docs/oev-searchers/in-depth/mev-with-signed-apis.md

 // 3.
 Merge the calldata for updating the feeds and capturing the liquidation const calldata = [...dataFeedUpdateCalldata, liquidationOpportunityCalldata];

 // 4.
-Execute the staticcall multicall
-const result = await multicall3.aggregate3.staticCall(calls);
+Execute the staticcall multicall, using a standard Multicall3 contract const result = await multicall3.aggregate3.staticCall(calls);
 ```

 ## Capture MEV

 If a searcher successfully simulated a profitable MEV opportunity, they can use
-the same data feed calldata, and submit the transaction instead of simulation.
+the same data feed calldata, and submit the transaction instead of using a
+staticcall.

 Note that the signed data for base feeds is delayed to make sure OEV searchers
 have an exclusive priority for OEV extraction.